SIMPLE EFFECTIVE LITHIUM ION (LiFePO4) BATTERY MANAGEMENT!

 This system was originally invented in Australia and has been in continuous development for several years and has evolved to the point where we can claim it to be one of the most reliable and effective battery management systems available.

 For pricing please check the webstore

 1) Cell Modules - one per cell, act as standalone shunt regulator balancers and link together to provide cell level voltage monitoring.

-2) Battery Control Unit - one per battery pack, monitors the signal line to the cell modules and takes action to prevent charging or discharging if the heartbeat signal is broken.
+2) Battery Control Unit (BCU) - one per battery pack, monitors the battery voltage and the cell modules and takes action to prevent charging or discharging if the heartbeat signal is broken.

 1) Balance the cells during charge to level the state of charge of all cells in the pack.